carl-ivey/NearChatPrototype/DOCUMENTATION.md

 # User JSON Specification

-Instances of virtual characters on the NearChat server are retrieved using the following JSON specification.
+Instances of users on the NearChat server are retrieved using the following JSON specification.

 Example:
 ```